hannliao/hauls/README.md

 - **User Authentication**
   - Securely sign up, log in, and log out.
 - **Grocery Hauls**
-  - Input items with prices and quantities.
+  - Add date of purchase, store, notes, and items.
+  - For each item, set name, price, and quantity.
   - Tag items as "recommended" or "on sale".
   - Optionally upload receipt images and add notes.
 - **Display & Search**